robertduplock/scifibooks.club/content/en/blog/the-wheel-of-time-season-one-mini-review.md

 ![](/uploads/wot_cast.jpg)

 Things start to unravel in the last couple of episodes.
 When they reveal the chosen one, Rand hears the whispers of the wind say to him: "It's you! _Mwa ha ha!!_" And suddenly, he knows what he's always known... or something like that.
 Meanwhile, a bunch of channelers unleash a massive lightning bolt that takes out an entire army, basically meaning any random bunch of Aes Sedai could be the most powerfully destructive force on the land.
 So who cares if the trollocs are coming?

-Meanwhile, Rand and Moraine travel through the Blight, and there they meet the big bad, who tempts Rand into constructing a fake but perfect life for himself.
+Rand and Moraine travel through the Blight, and there they meet the big bad, who tempts Rand into constructing a fake but perfect life for himself.
 Of course, he rejects it, as the bad guy is bested.
 But it turns out the big bad is not _the_ big bad — queue season 2.

 A little bit like _Star Trek: Picard_, _The Wheel of Time_ has an ~~excellent~~ very good set-up, only to be let down by the last couple of episodes.
 When you construct story promises and build towards them, you also need to understand how you will deliver on those promises.
 I spent much of the show on the fence, not sure if I liked it or not.
 By the end, it simply felt unsatisfying.

 Will I watch season 2?
 Probably.